DavidMaliglowka/DavidMaliglowka.github.io/37signals.md

 ---
 layout: page
-title: 37 Signals Application
-permalink: /37signals
+title: "37signals Application"
+description: "A collection of 37signals quotes and insights"
+noindex: true
 ---

 <!-- {% include video-player.html
   video_url="https://pub-6ea211192f72462bb7ef23b6525ff38f.r2.dev/output.mp4"
+  thumbnail_url="assets/images/37signals-thumbnail.jpg"
+  aspect_ratio="9/16"
-  thumbnail_url="assets/images/double-diamond.jpg" %} -->
+  %} -->

 Up until 48 hours ago, I’d never maintained a portfolio.

 I could tell you this site was built using Jekyll, GitHub Pages, and a whole lot of markdown.
 Or that I taught myself how to use Spline for animations.
 But honestly, the tech isn’t the point—the end result is.

-Here’s what matters: in just 48 hours, I shipped a personal website, a blog with two posts, a 3D animation, 1,500 words of copy, a resume, and even a 3D-printed monitor arm.
+Here’s what matters: in just 48 hours, I shipped a personal website, a blog with two posts, a 3D animation, 1,500 words of copy, a resume, and even a [3D-printed monitor arm](https://pub-6ea211192f72462bb7ef23b6525ff38f.r2.dev/output.mp4).

 All because I want to work for you: 37signals.<a href="#footnote"><sup>†</sup><a>